gma-training/bootcamp-2022-rest-api/README.md

 npm run dev
 ```

-You'll need to connect it to a database, and point the app at the database by setting the `DATABASE_URL` environment variable.
+You'll need to connect it to a database.
+Point the app at your database by setting the `DATABASE_URL` environment variable.
 You can do that in a `.env` file containing a variable similar to this (Postgres not required; see the comments):

 ```sh
 $ cat .env